pmuellr/slides/2015/12-profiling-node-intro/slides.md

 ## demo time!

-expecting faster response time from `ab` - what's slowing down this app?
+expecting faster response time in app when load testing with `ab` - **what's slowing down this app?**

 * [source for the express-demo](demos/express-demo.js.html)